-As described in the previous sections, the NSFG 2011-2013 continuous interviewing design relied on four sampling levels: the PSU, the segment, the housing unit, and the person within the housing unit.
+As described in the previous sections, the 2015-2017 NSFG's continuous interviewing design relied on four sampling levels: the PSU, the segment, the housing unit, and the person within the housing unit.
 A fifth level was added to allow management to achieve response rate goals: a second phase (or "double") sample for nonresponse.